Budapest is among the prettiest cities in Europe, but is real estate investment in Budapest a good idea?

 Here’s the breakdown of the yield calculation.

-A net yield of 2.9% for historical, core property in a European capital city is actually a decent yield these days.
+A net yield of 3.5% for historical, core property in a European capital city is actually a decent yield these days.
+If you were to invest in a similar apartment in a district that allows Airbnb, you could expect a net yield of about 5%-6%.

-So what is the outlook for the real estate investment market in Budapest, Hungary
+What is the current state of the real estate investment market in Budapest?

 • There are dark clouds in the EU due to its foreign policy, but the situation is likely to be better in Hungary than in the rest of the block thanks to an independent foreign policy and more flexibility due to having its own currency.